icookycom/IDM-Midpoint-POC-Employments-and-Positions/README.md

 - AD rights requested for a position are transferred to the employment if the position does not have its own AD account<br>
 - The main User can request rights to his employment and positions<br>
 - The boss can request rights to the positions of his subordinates<br>
+- The boss can create Projects in IDM Midpoint add/delete it roles and members<br>
 <br>

 <b>Storytelling</b><br>